akhilsaini/aws-csa-2017/README.md

 ## EBS

-- Block based storage

-- You can install OS, Database on it, unlike S3
+- Block based storage i.e. You can install OS, Database on it, unlike S3.
+- Allows you to create storage volumes(disks) and attach them to EC2 instances.
 - Placed in specific AZ.
 Automatically replicated within the AZ to protect from failure.

-- [Exam Tips]*  - EBS Volume Types**
+### EBS Volume Types : 5

-SSD Drives
+- SSD Drives
   - (root volume) General Purpose SSD – up to 10,000 IOPS.
 3 IOPS per GB.
 Balances price and performance.
-You can burst upto 3000 IOPS for 1GB
+You can burst upto 3000 IOPS for 1GB.

-- (root volume) Provisioned SSD – when you need more than 10,000 IOPS.
-Large RDBMS DBs and NoSQL DBs.
-Up to 20000 IOPS now
+  - (root volume) Provisioned SSD – when you need more than 10,000 IOPS.Designed for I/O intensive applications such as large RDBMS DBs and NoSQL DBs.
+Up to 20000 IOPS now.

-Magnetic Drives
+- Magnetic Drives(Old school spinning disks)

-- HDD, Throughput Optimized– ST1 – Required for data written in sequence.
-Big Data, DWH, Log processing.
-Cannot be used as boot volumes
+  - HDD, Throughput Optimized (**ST1**) – Required for data written in sequence and can be accessed frequently.
+    - Can be used with Big Data
+    - Can be used with Data Warehousing
+    - Can be used with Log processing.
+    - Cannot be used as boot volumes.

-- HDD, Cold– SC1 – Data that isn’t frequently accessed.
-E.g. File Server.
-Cannot be used as boot volume
+  - HDD, Cold (**SC1**) – Data that isn’t frequently accessed.
+    - Lowest cost storage
+    - Can be used as file server, as you might not want to put files on s3 for whatever reason.
+    - Cannot be used as boot volume.

-- (root volume) HDD, Magnetic (Standard) – *Cheapest bootable EBS volume type*.
-Used for apps where data is less frequently accessed and low cost is important.
+- Magnetic (Standard) – *Cheapest bootable EBS volume type*.
+  - Used for apps where data is less frequently accessed and low cost is important.
+  - Can be used as boot volumes.

 - You cannot mount 1 EBS volume to multiple EC2 Instances.
 Use EFS instead.